MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/upgrading/migrating-client-applications/cordova/index.md

     mfpmigrate client --in source_directory --out destination_directory
     ```
     * **source_directory**
     The current location of the initial project.
+In Hybrid applications, this should point to the **common** folder of the application.
     * **destination_directory**
     The directory where the new version 8.0 compatible Cordova structure is output.
     <br/>